 Less visited places in North America should be on the travel itinerary of more and more wanderlust lovers.
 After all, a true explorer always finds and enjoys places that are offbeat in nature.

 There are less known places in North America that offer countless adventures.
 They have been forgotten by the average traveler.
-It’s time that we stop overlooking them and make them main stream.
+It’s time that we stop overlooking them and make the mainstream.
 They are worth visiting and re-visiting.

 As a traveler, I feel that we should start exploring places closer to nature.
 We should not just visit them but connect with them.
 North America has no dearth of beautiful locales spanning across many of its countries.